reimagined/resolve/docs/advanced-techniques.md

 ]
 ```

-Here, each route is specified by an object whose fields correspond to the [\<Route\>](https://reacttraining.com/react-router/web/api/Route) component's props.
+In this code sample, each route is specified by an object whose fields correspond to the [\<Route\>](https://reacttraining.com/react-router/web/api/Route) component's props.

 To register routes within a reSolve app, specify the path to the file containing routs definition in the **routes** config section: